AntArch/Github_Presentations/20190306_BCS_Scotland_Presentation/DocumentHeader.md

   6th March 2019

+  18:30 - 19:45	Going global: the return of the address wars

-  18:30 - 19:45	What characteristics are required for Global Address applications in the 21st century?
+  or 'What characteristics are required for Global Address applications in the 21st century?'

   Speaker: Dr Ant Beck